NeuroTechX/ntx_slack_archive/eegdata.md

  >Very nice psoulos!
 I used those values at the Exploratorium exhibit for the Blooms with the rest of the crew (who eventually led into co-forming NeuroTechX with the Montreal  and NY folks).
 Looks like some good background info here.
 Ill have to chase up the referenced articles too.

+8/26/2017 4:52 PM

+ **aj** :

+ >hope over to <#C08T2SENQ|devices> for specs and discussion of specs of a new 1 inch 8 chan eeg for arduino and raspberry pi <http://g.recordit.co/Q0xsLgfqvI.gif>